 - GEOL 110 (any section) and GEOL 210

 - At least 10 six-unit courses in the sciences (biology, chemistry, geology, physics) numbered 200 or above, with at least five in physics and at least three in the secondary discipline.
 The five courses in physics must include PHYS 225, 230, 310, and 330.

 - Three additional six-unit courses in physics, at least two of which must be chosen from physics courses numbered 220 and above, excluding independent studies and capstone courses, and no more than one of which can be chosen from PHYS 103–115 and PHYS 205

 A student pursuing a minor in physics must consult with a member of the department early and often to plan and monitor progress in the minor.

 The physics curriculum offers non-majors the opportunity to take one or more terms of physics as part of their liberal education.
 Although every course is open to all suitably prepared students, PHYS 107, 110, 112, 115, 141, 151, 160, and 220 have traditionally attracted non-majors.

 The following courses in the physics department satisfy the university’s degree requirement of one laboratory course in natural science: PHYS 107, 110, 141, 151, 160, 220, 330, 340.

 Majors preparing for graduate school in physics will probably take more courses in physics than the required minimum.
 PHYS 425, 430, 440, and 460 are recommended for all such students.
 Other departmental offerings (PHYS 340, 500-570) are appropriate for students with particular interests in the topics of those courses.
-All students contemplating graduate studies in physics should undertake at least one term of independent study/research in the senior year and/or seek opportunities at Lawrence or elsewhere for full-time research during the summer after the junior year.
+All students contemplating graduate studies in physics should seek opportunities at Lawrence or elsewhere for full-time research during the summer after the junior year (or earlier).
 Students contemplating graduate studies in physics should discuss their plans early and often with members of the department.